canon-protocol/website/README.md

 - **Documentation is generated at build time** - not committed to the repo
 - **GitHub Actions handles everything** - cloning specs, generating docs, deploying
 - **Local testing is possible** - but remember to clean up generated files

+## License

+This documentation website repository is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+**Important:** The Canon Protocol specifications that are fetched and displayed by this website maintain their own licenses as defined in their source repository.
+Each specification may declare its own license in its metadata.
+The licensing of the specifications is independent of this website's tooling license.

+This repository contains only the build tooling, scripts, and configuration needed to generate and serve the documentation.
+The actual specification content and its licensing are defined in the [canon-protocol/canon](https://github.com/canon-protocol/canon) repository.